Skip Global navigation and goto content

 Environmental Health

-Another dust problem that is occasionally encountered is a phenomenon known as “sooting” that appears as an unexplained dark mark or film on an interior wall, carpet or furniture surface.
-Unlike house dust, sooting is caused by a carbon-generating source and is usually created during a combustion process like the indoor use of tobacco, candles and gas appliances.
+Another dust issue occasionally encountered is a phenomenon known as “sooting.”
+Sooting can appear as an unexplained dark mark or film on an interior wall, carpet, or furniture surface.
+Unlike house dust, sooting is caused by a carbon-generating source and is usually created during a combustion process, such as indoor use of tobacco, candles, and gas appliances.
 Sooting can look like and is frequently mistaken to be mold.
+While sooting can cause unplesant aesthetic issues, it is not normally considered to be a health threat.

-House dust is a common cause of year-round runny or stuffy nose, itchy, watery eyes and sneezing symptoms.
-Dust can also make people with asthma experience wheezing, coughing and shortness of breath.
-Animal dander, house dust mites and cockroaches are the most common substances in dust that cause these symptoms.
+House dust can be a common cause of year-round runny or stuffy nose, itchy, watery eyes, and sneezing.
+Dust can also make people with asthma experience wheezing, coughing, and shortness of breath.
+Animal dander, house dust mites, and cockroaches are the most common substances in dust that cause these symptoms.
 Health effects can occur even though there are no visible signs of dust.
-While sooting can cause significant aesthetic problems, it is not normally considered to be a health threat.

-Solving House Dust and Sooting Problems
+Solving House Dust and Sooting

-Many materials in house dust can’t be removed by typical housekeeping methods.
-For example, no matter how vigorously one dusts or vacuums, the number of dust mites present deep within carpeting, pillows, and mattresses will not be reduced.
+Many materials in house dust may not be removed by typical housekeeping methods.
+For example, no matter how vigorously areas are dusted or vacuumed, the number of dust mites deep within carpeting, pillows, and mattresses may not not be reduced.
 Vigorous dusting, sweeping and vacuuming can put more dust into the air making symptoms worse.
-Use of a vacuum with HEPA filtration and dusting with a damp or oiled cloth is recommended for reducing house dust.
-If the dust-sensitive person must clean, they should wear a mask.
-The best approach to resolving house dust-related health problems is to consult with an allergist to identify what the affected person is allergic to and then eliminate those allergen contributors from the indoor environment.

 If air ducts are “dirty” and you want to remove the debris, duct cleaning may be appropriate.
 If your goal is to use duct cleaning to solve an indoor air-related health problem, duct cleaning is unlikely to be effective.
-An excellent discussion of this issue can be found in the EPA document, Should You Have the Air Ducts In Your Home Cleaned?.

-Some allergens are small and can float in the air for a long time while others are large and rapidly fall to the floor or other surfaces.
+Some allergens are small and can float in the air for a long time, while others are large and rapidly fall to the floor or other surfaces.
 Air filters can only remove the allergens if they are suspended in air.
-If the allergen you are reacting to is a in the air, a filter may be able to remove allergen and alleviate your symptoms.
-If the allergen falls rapidly, the air filter will be unable remove the particle.
-Providing adequate ventilation to dilute the allergen concentration is usually the most effective method.